-RECOMMENDED: All Shakespeare in the Park stories
+RECOMMENDED: Complete guide to Shakespeare in the Park

-The park doesn’t open until 6am, but although the Public doesn’t condone it, it is legal to camp out before then by the park entrance at Central Park West and 81st Street.
+Central Park doesn’t open until 6am, but although the Public Theater doesn’t condone it, it is legal to camp out before then by the park entrance at Central Park West and 81st Street.
 A line monitor from the Public will escort any early birds in when the park opens.
 We recommend this option only for the extremely desperate; otherwise, arrive no later than 10am to give yourself a chance at tickets, though it would be wise to get there much earlier if you can manage to drag yourself out of bed.

 In order to endure the hours-long wait, you’ll need a chair or a blanket, something—a book, an iPod—to occupy yourself and breakfast (bring food, or if you prefer, Michael Psilakis and Donatella Arpaia's Kefi will deliver its excellent Greek fare to the Delacorte).
 Also make sure to bring an umbrella in case it rains, but don’t worry, shows are very rarely rained out.
 Consider braving drizzle and choose a wet day to wait on line; there will probably be less of a turnout, which will increase your chances of nabbing a ticket.

 Tickets are limited to two per person, and the number of available tickets varies from day to day.
 There’s no cutting, saving spots or leaving the line for any extended length of time.
 Patrolling Public Theater staff will ask you to give up your spot in line if you breach any of these rules.